an1mehacker/SR-Economy-Simulator/README.md

 - Prices reflect Supply and Demand Law determined by the Market's Equilibrium and Current Supply quantities.
 - Selling prices approach buying prices to incentivize selling when supply is low
 - Internal Supply - 75% of the equilibrium amount is reserved only for the market, to avoid a player induced deficit
-- Passage of Time - Prices fluctuate over time and they grow to reflect a rising inflation
+- Passage of Time - Prices rise and fall over time towards a new price when supply is affected, fluctuate over time and grow to reflect a rising inflation
 - Delayed Self-balancing market - over time buying will add equal demand to selling and vice versa when at a surplus
 - Bracketed Pricing - Prices recalculate after reaching critical breakpoints to avoid being rewarded for flooding a market